Open-Historical-Map-Labs/openhistoricaltiles/dateslider-mbgl/README.md

 `sourcename` -- **Required.** The name of the data source, as defined in your map style's `sources`, which should have its layers filtered by this timeslider.
 All layers from this source will be presumed to be OpenHistoricalMap (or to be compatible, by virtue of all features having `start_date` and `end_date` properties) and will be filtered.)

 `date` -- The initially-selected date when the timeslider UI first appears.
-This should probably be within the range specified by `datespan`.
+This should be within the range specified by `datespan`.
+If omitted, this will be set to the first year of the `datespan`.

 `datespan` -- The initial span of dates offered by the timeslider UI when it first appears.
 This is provides as an array of two numbers, e.g. `[1800, 2000]` If omitted, the range will be set to the last 100 years from the current date (that is, `[ currentyear-100, currentyear]`).

 `datelimit` -- A hard limit on the minimum and maximum dates to which the UI may be adjusted.
-If omitted, this defaults to the same as `datespan` so changing the span is effectively disabled.
-The `datespan` really should fall wholly within this `datelimit`.
+If omitted, this defaults to the same as `datespan`.
+If a `datespan` is also supplied, it should fall wholly within this `datelimit`.

 `onDateSelect` -- A callback function which will be called when the date selection changes.
 The newly-selected date will be passed as a param.
 Within the callback function, `this` will refer to the timeslider control.